-Over the last seven years I have taught a variety of courses, from large, year-long interdisciplinary survey courses to small, topical seminars.
-I am a dedicated teacher and mentor, and adore being in the classroom.
-If you would like to see course evaluations for any of the classes listed below, please contact me.
+Over the last decade I have taught a variety of courses, from large lectures, year-long interdisciplinary survey courses, to small, topical seminars.
+For course evaluations for any of the classes listed below, please contact me.

 A statement of my teaching philosophy and general overview of my teaching experience may be found here.

 "PS 238: Tragedy and Political Theory" (Fall 2017)